email2vimalraj/CucumberExtentReporter/Readme.md

 ## Getting Started

 ### Runner Class example:
-Create a runner class and add the `com.cucumber.listener.ExtentCucumberFormatter` as a plugin followed by the report file as input.
+Create a runner class and add the `com.cucumber.listener.ExtentCucumberFormatter:output/report.html` as a plugin followed by the report file as input.

 A sample example is show below: